Skip to main content

 If you see more strands on your pillow, in the shower, or stuck in your brush, but not bald spots or an itchy scalp, you might have telogen effluvium.
 Stress-induced hair loss is different from genetic hair loss in that it happens quickly and evenly, making your hair thinner all over instead of leaving gaps.
 When you run your fingers through your hair or style it, you might also notice more loose hairs than usual.
 This kind of shedding usually starts 1 to 3 months after a major stressor, so it's easy to miss the connection at first.

 Stress-related hair loss can happen to anyone.
 It can happen after emotional stress (like grief or anxiety), physical stress (like being sick, having surgery, or losing weight quickly), or even hormonal changes (like changes that happen after giving birth).
 Even stressors that seem "normal," like a tough job, money problems, or not getting enough sleep, can make your hair follicles go into hibernation mode.
 The main point is If you've been feeling stressed out lately, your hair might just be reflecting what your body has been through.
 What are the good things?
 Your hair cycle can start over once the stress goes down.
+Stress-related hair loss is often a visible sign of internal strain, reflecting high cortisol effects that temporarily shift hair follicles into a resting phase.

 How to Regrow Hair by Managing Stress